-“But I do I have to share that story God?”
+“But I do I have to share where to buy disulfiram online that story God?”

 “Daughter I have given you strength beyond your capabilities, I have given you eloquence beyond your understanding, I have given you experiences bigger than yourself that you might share them with others.”

 Then I wonder why God isn’t using me.
 How can I be of importance to His kingdom?
 What am I to do?
 His answer is “go and tell.”
 My answer is so often, “no.”